 Arbitrary

 An arbitrary name has no real or apparent connection to the product, company, or brand.
 Basically they are real words (dictionary words) used out of context.
 Three powerful examples of arbitrary names are Apple (technology), Birchbox (subscription beauty service), and Penguin (book/media publisher).
 Arbitrary names often require deep storytelling to get their point across.
-For this reason, they can require greater marketing budget, but when they are successful they can be very sticky.
-Like neologic names, they can be a slight bit easier to trademark—though not always.
+For this reason, they can require greater marketing budget, but when they are successful, they can be very sticky.
+Like neologic names, they can be slightly easier to trademark – although not always.